borisding/universsr/resources/DOCUMENT.md

 | `@pages` | The `pages` subdirectory within `app` |

 - Amendments can be done under `_moduleAliases` in `package.json`.
-The aliases are used for both webpack [resolve.alias](https://webpack.js.org/configuration/resolve/#resolve-alias) and `module-alias` package
+The aliases are used for both webpack [resolve.alias](https://webpack.js.org/configuration/resolve/#resolve-alias) and `module-alias` package.

 ## NPM Scripts
 - The following are available scripts in the project to perform respective tasks;